-I’m an ape with iPhone and some kind of technopsychosocioculturalpoliticaleconomic primatologist blah blah blah.
+I’m an ape with iPhone and aspiring geotechnopsychosocioculturalpoliticaleconomic primatologist or something.

 I’m also a widely published, cited and translated writer whose articles, columns, photos and narrated videos on economics, consumer and enterprise technology, venture capitalism, VR and porn and love and AI and brothels, crime in Florida, municipal bankruptcy in California, bullets in Colorado, bullet trains to Nowhereland, commercial real estate and the Panama Canal, architecture, big data, good cops, bad cops, employment, consumer, IP and securities law and energy policy have collectively attracted millions of readers to The Wall Street Journal, CBSi’s CNET and Village Voice Media’s LA Weekly, Slate, Corporate Counsel, the New Jersey Law Journal, Law Technology News and the American Lawyer, among other established print and digital publishers.